jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

       <td></td>
       <td>
         <p>
-          I had read <a href="https://www.bookdepository.com/book/9780091906818?a_aid=jflaga">"How to Win Friends and Influence People"</a> in the past <em>(year 2007 or 2008, I think)</em>.
+          I had read <a href="https://www.bookdepository.com/book/9780091906818?a_aid=jflaga">"How to Win Friends and Influence People"</a> in the past <em>(year 2007 or 2008, I think), and I am rereading it sometimes to review the things I learned from it.</em>.
           <br /><br />
           <small>
-            <em>(I included this here because this might give plus points for me... because I saw a job posting in the past where reading this book is one of the requirements if one is hired. :smile:)</em>
+            <em>(I included this here because this might give me plus points... because I saw a job posting in the past where reading this book is one of the requirements if one is hired. :smile:)</em>
           </small>
         </p>
       </td>